As the war on opioids rages on in the United States, finding help for opioid dependence, or addiction, has become paramount.

 Keeping these factors in mind, the general timeline for kratom withdrawal looks like this:

-Treatment for substance abuse beings with medical detox.
+Treatment for substance abuse begins with medical detox.
 After going through that step of addiction treatment, the person will graduate into the other steps of addiction care, which are either a partial hospitalization program (PHP) or an intensive outpatient program (IOP).

 These programs bridge addiction treatment from detox to residential or outpatient therapy programs, which include behavioral therapy.
 This entails a variety of approaches with the goal of changing negative thoughts and behaviors.
 Beneficial approaches like cognitive behavioral therapy (CBT) have proven to treat the root causes of addiction, putting the person on the road to a successful recovery.